Jimi Hendrix: Death, post-mortem, and burial

 Details concerning Hendrix's last day and death are disputed.
 He spent much of September 17, 1970, in London with Monika Dannemann, the only witness to his final hours.
-Dannemann said that she prepared a meal for them at her apartment in the Samarkand Hotel around 11 p.m., when they shared a bottle of wine.
-She drove him to the residence of an acquaintance at approximately 1:45 a.m., where he remained for about an hour before she picked him up and drove them back to her flat at 3 a.m.
-She said that they talked until around 7 a.m., when they went to sleep.
+Dannemann said that she prepared a meal for them at her apartment in the Samarkand Hotel in Lansdowne Crescent, London, around 11 pm, when they shared a bottle of wine.
+She drove him to the residence of an acquaintance at approximately 1:45 am, where he remained for about an hour before she picked him up and drove them back to her flat at 3 am.
+She said that they talked until around 7 am, when they went to sleep.
 Dannemann awoke around 11 a.m. and found Hendrix breathing but unconscious and unresponsive.
-She called for an ambulance at 11:18 a.m., and it arrived nine minutes later.
-Paramedics transported Hendrix to St Mary Abbots Hospital where Dr. John Bannister pronounced him dead at 12:45 p.m. on September 18.
+She called for an ambulance at 11:18 am, and it arrived nine minutes later.
+Paramedics transported Hendrix to St Mary Abbots Hospital where doctor John Bannister pronounced him dead at 12:45 p.m. on September 18.

-Coroner Gavin Thurston ordered a post-mortem examination which was performed on September 21 by Professor Robert Donald Teare, a forensic pathologist.
+Coroner Gavin Thurston ordered a post-mortem examination which was performed on September 21 by Robert Donald Teare, a forensic pathologist.
 Thurston completed the inquest on September 28 and concluded that Hendrix aspirated his own vomit and died of asphyxia while intoxicated with barbiturates.
 Citing "insufficient evidence of the circumstances", he declared an open verdict.
 Dannemann later revealed that Hendrix had taken nine of her prescribed Vesparax sleeping tablets, 18 times the recommended dosage.

-Desmond Henley embalmed Hendrix's body which was flown to Seattle on September 29.
+Desmond Henley embalmed Hendrix's body, which was flown to Seattle on September 29.
 Hendrix's family and friends held a service at Dunlap Baptist Church in Seattle's Rainier Valley on Thursday, October 1; his body was interred at Greenwood Cemetery in nearby Renton, the location of his mother's grave.
 Family and friends traveled in 24 limousines, and more than 200 people attended the funeral, including Mitch Mitchell, Noel Redding, Miles Davis, John Hammond, and Johnny Winter.

 Hendrix is often cited as one example of an allegedly disproportionate number of musicians dying at age 27, including Brian Jones, Alan Wilson, Jim Morrison, and Janis Joplin in the same era, a phenomenon referred to as the 27 Club.